First DUI Offense in Connecticut

 - C.G.S. § 15-133 – Boating While intoxicated (“BWI / BUI”) or Operation of vessel while under the influence of liquor or drugs.

-At your court appearance, your top Stamford and Greenwich DUI / DWI criminal lawyer will submit the written application for the Alcohol Education Program on your behalf.
+At your court appearance, your Connecticut first time DUI lawyer will submit the written application for the Alcohol Education Program on your behalf.
 At this court appearance, the judge will ask you to swear under oath to the following: (i) that you have never applied for or used the AEP in the past 10 years (or a similar program in another state), and (ii) that you have never been convicted of a drunk driving offense.
 (You will not be asked any questions relating to the facts surrounding your arrest).
 If you are at all unsure as to whether the answer to these questions is “no”, then you need to talk to your Stamford DUI / DWI lawyer before your case is called.
 A dishonest or even mistaken answer to these two questions can result in felony perjury charges.

 The court will then set a date for a hearing on your application which usually takes place 4 to 6 weeks from the date of your application.
 Immediately following your courtroom appearance, you will proceed to the clerk’s office where you will pay a $200 application fee, followed by a brief meeting with your attorney and the Bail Commissioner to set a date for an eligibility screening interview at the State-contracted alcohol education facility, usually Connecticut Renaissance or Crossroads.
 This interview will take place 2 to 3 weeks from your court appearance.